-- A. The following terms, which are listed alphabetically, are referenced in this Regulation. - 14.
-"Activities of daily living" or "ADLs" means everyday routines generally involving functional mobility and personal care, including but not limited to, bathing, dressing, eating, toileting, mobility, and transfer. - 22.
-"Applicant" means new applicants to be determined for Medicaid eligibility. - 33.
-"Assessment" means a meeting between with the consumerparticipant, and their representative (if applicable), and the Service Advisor to evaluate ADLs and IADLs to determine participant needthe amount and scope of services needed.
-Assessments also help to identify services, equipment, home modifications, and other services supports in the community that may help the participant to increase their independence within the community.
-Initial assessments occur upon entry to either the Independent Provider or Personal Choice program and reassessments occur annually thereafter.
-A participant or representative may request a reassessment sooner if their situation has changed and there is either an increased or decreased need for assistance.
-The Service Advisor may also perform a reassessment sooner if there are life changes resulting in a possible increase or decrease in need for assistance. - 44.
+- A. The following terms, which are listed alphabetically, are referenced in this Regulation. - 1.
+"Activities of daily living" or "ADLs" means everyday routines generally involving functional mobility and personal care, including but not limited to, bathing, dressing, eating, toileting, mobility, and transfer. - 2.
+"Applicant" means new applicants to be determined for Medicaid eligibility. - 3.
+"Assessment" means a meeting with the participant and their representative (if applicable) to evaluate ADLs and IADLs to determine the amount and scope of services needed.
+Assessments also help to identify services, equipment, home modifications, and other supports in the community that may help the participant to increase their independence within the community. - 4.
 "Budget" means the amount of Medicaid funds set aside each month for the participant's personal care and homemaker services.
 The budget is based on the amount of assistance the participant requires to meet their personal care needs as determined by the functional assessment.
-The budget is based on what the Medicaid agencyEOHHS would normally

-- spend to purchase services from a Home Health Agency for the services necessary to allow a participant to live at home.
-The Medicaid agency sets the amount of the monthly budget based on participant need for assistance. - 55.
-"Case management services" means services that assist participants in gaining access to needed supports through the coordination of a personcentered service plan-of care and services provided at home to individuals with disabilities who are over the age of eighteen (18) or elders age sixty-five (65) or over who meet either a high or highest level of care.
+The budget is based on what EOHHS would normally spend to purchase services from a Home Health Agency for the services necessary to allow a participant to live at home. - 5.
+"Case management services" means services that assist participants in gaining access to needed supports through the coordination of a person-centered service plan.
 Such programs shall be provided in the person's home or in the home of a responsible relative or other responsible adult, but not provided in a skilled nursing facility and/or an intermediate care facility. - 6.
 "Case manager" means an individual employed by a conflict-free case management agency that assesses service needs, assists with planning what services are needed and how to receive them, performs check-ins and evaluations, and is an additional resource to the participant, representative, and/or family to promote safety and quality of care.
 The case manager conducts quarterly home visits, one of which is unannounced, and makes phone contact with the participant in the months where there is not a home visit.
 The case manager guides and supports, rather than directs and manages, the participant through the service planning and delivery process.